alexishevia/izinput-pwa/docs/README.md

 - Can I share my IZ account with another person (eg: my significant other, family member, etc) so we can collaborate on a shared budget?

-  If you want to share an IZ "account" with multiple people, just make sure everyone syncs their data to the same Google Spreadsheet.
+  If you want to share IZ data with multiple people, just make sure everyone syncs their apps to the same Google Spreadsheet.

   Google offers different methods to [share documents](https://support.google.com/docs/answer/2494822).